Liposuction/ Salt Lake City, Utah

 Liposuction technology comes down to 1) effectiveness, 2) risks, and 3) cost.
 The ideal alternative to traditional liposuction should maximize effect and minimize risks and cost.

 - Ultrasound assisted liposuction (UAL) such as Vaser uses ultrasonic energy to “loosen” or “burst” the fat cells prior to removal.
 Higher cost, increased risks, controversial benefits.

 - Laser liposuction (Smartlipo), uses a laser at the tip of the cannula to help remove the fatty tissue.
 The fat is basically burned and then suctioned.
 Higher cost, increased risks such as burns and contour irregularity.
 There may be some slight skin tightening that occurs with the laser, the studies have been underwhelming.
 Very few plastic surgeons are recommending or using smartlipo.
 Most physicians currently using Smartlipo are not trained or skilled in the fine points of liposuction.
 Liposuction can be dangerous in untrained hands.
-Here in Salt Lake City, Utah, there are numerous billboards and ads for laser liposuction by non-plastic surgeons in medical spas.
+Here in Salt Lake City, Utah, there are numerous billboards and ads for laser liposuction by non-plastic surgeons.
 Please be very careful and choose only a board certified plastic surgeon.
 Correction of laser liposuction deformity is something I see regularly and it is a difficult correction as the underlying tissue has been burned and scarred.
 Here is an all too common example of a patient who emailed me,

 - Water assisted liposuction (Body-Jet) – At the tip of the liposuction cannula a small stream of tumescent fluid is used to loosen the fat before removal with suction.
 Very similar to traditional liposuction with the advantage that large areas can be treated more easily due to the larger volumes of local anesthetic available by this technique.